Courses of Study

 CL138s Heroes of the World The Greeks, the Romans, the Irish: peoples around the globe have produced their own unique heroes appropriate to the needs and desires of their particular cultures.
 Nevertheless, these heroes share a variety of traits and experiences.
 We will examine the similarities and differences of the heroes of Ireland, Greece, Rome, and other cultures and explore why we crave heroes and how that craving has shaped us all.
 Four credit hours.
 L. O'Neill

 CL143j Introduction to Greek and Roman Archaeology The material remains of the ancient Greeks and Romans—pottery, sculpture, monuments, temples, and other artifacts.
 Our inquiry will focus on construction of identity, development of religion and myth, organization of social and political structures, and components of everyday life.
 Our exploration of the remains of Greek and Roman civilizations from the Trojan War through the fall of Rome will take us from temples in the mountains of Greece to Roman shipwrecks in the deepest trenches of the Mediterranean Sea.
 The broad range of evidence will also highlight the diverse archaeological methodologies used to uncover and interpret these remains.
 Three credit hours.
-H. Instructor
+H. Garland

 [CL145] Between Revolution and Tradition: Julius Caesar and Augustus How Julius Caesar and Augustus both contributed to the crisis of the Roman republic and tried to resolve it.
 Topics include conflicts between republican traditions and a monarchical regime, Caesar's dictatorship, his image, the Ides of March, Augustus's attainment of sole power, his relationship with senators, commoners, and slaves, the Roman games, and society and literature in the Augustan age.
 Two credit hours.